ToshioCP/Gtk4-tutorial/src/sec33.src.md

 Each line is an item of the list.
 The list is displayed with GtkColumnView.
 There are two columns.
-The one is a button, which makes the line be a current line.
+The one is a button, which shows if the line is a current line.
 If the line is the current line, the button is colored with red.
 The other is a string which is the contents of the corresponding item of the list.